Kliklok/Markus_Aditya_Surya_Widjaja/README.md

 #### Visualisation and data wrangling project

 ###### Formula One: Track & Thrill
 A simple passion project on visualising Formula One data to find out where the most exciting race locations are.
-For fans, teams and drivers alike.<br>
+For fans, teams and drivers alike.
+A simple dashboard that can serve a starting point to asnwer several business questions such as:<br>
+1. Where should the next Formula One race be held to attract the most viewership and revenue?
+2. Which circuit need modification to improve the excitement factor of the race?
+3. How should we plan the race schedule for the season?
+4. How do we plan our coverage/filler content?
+Which teams or driver should we focus on in each event?<br>

+For the fans, it may give them some insights on:
+1. On which circuits can I see more actions?
+Which races should I watch?
+2. Which teams have the most competitive cars?
+On which circuits?
+3. Who are the drivers to look out for?

 Tools used: Python (Pandas), Power BI<br>
 Dataset: Kaggle.com<br>